sorbet/sorbet.run/docs/talks/RubyConf2021/index.md

 ::: notes

-LLVM IR is generated from a typechecked ruby program
+LLVM intermediate representation is generated from a typechecked ruby program

 :::